mdkhairulislam2/AI-for-Astronomy/README.md

 ### Input Payload

 This is passed to the state machine as input.
-It assumes the code and data are loaded into a S3 bucket named `cosmicai-data`.
+It assumes the code and data are loaded into an S3 bucket named `cosmicai-data`.
 You can update the lambda functions to change it.
 The following is a [sample input payload](./aws/demo%20input.json):

 ```json
 {